Dilaver Satılmış

-Dilaver Satılmış (born 24 February 1979 in Basel) is a former football player.
+Dilaver Satılmış (born 24 February 1979) is a former football player.
 Born in Switzerland, he represented Turkey at under-21 international level.

 Satılmış played youth football with FC Basel.
 He played for Trabzonspor and Diyarbakirspor in the Turkish Super Lig, and after spells back the in Swiss leagues, later played for SV Darmstadt 98 and SV Wacker Burghausen in Germany.